Skip to main content

 Liquids and Solids at the Handlebar sounds like a chemistry experiment but delivers some of the best casual dining in town.
 Think creative tacos, poutine, and shareable plates that kids actually want to eat.
 The vibe skews young and lively, which means nobody flinches when your toddler drops a fork.

 For breakfast before hitting the slopes, The Breakfast Club Lake Placid does enormous portions of pancakes, omelets, and French toast that'll fuel everyone through a full morning on the mountain.
 Budget $40 to $55 for a family of four, coffee included.
-Get there early on Saturdays or prepare to wait outside in the cold, which, this being Lake Placid, can be genuinely brutal.
+Get there early on Saturdays or prepare to wait outside in the cold, which, this being Lake Placid, can be brutal.

 Mirror Lake Inn's dining room is where you go for the one splurge meal of the trip.
 The lakeside setting is stunning, the menu leans upscale American, and yes, they're welcoming to families.
 Dinner for four with drinks runs $150 to $200, but the view of Mirror Lake at dusk, with snow falling softly on the frozen surface, earns every dollar.